Apple Foundation Model on device

 The model is proprietary and closed-weight.

-Most likely, the same model is used across all Apple devices and is part of the software updates (i.e., newer versions of iOS/macOS will get newer/updated models).
+Most likely, the same model is used across all Apple devices and is part of the software updates (i.e., newer versions of iOS/macOS, including point versions, will get newer/updated models).

 Capabilities